Alliterative immigration detention centers reflect Trump’s branding

 The facility opened with an initial capacity of 3,000 beds, with plans to expand by 500 beds periodically.
 By the time construction is finished, it is expected to hold up to 5,000 beds, although legal challenges may slow the process down.

 Environmental groups sought to block construction, alleging the facility was operated and built without required environmental reviews.
-Earlier this month, a federal judge ordered a 14-day halt to the construction but allowed operations to continue with detained immigrants at the detention center.
+A federal judge handed a win to the plaintiffs, ordering the facility to shut down in October after issuing a 14-day halt to the detention center’s construction.

 HOW TRUMP’S ‘BIG, BEAUTIFUL’ LAW COULD KEEP ILLEGAL IMMIGRANT FAMILIES IN CUSTODY INDEFINITELY